Skip to main content

 send_transaction

-What it does: Signs and broadcasts a raw unsigned transaction hex blob with a local OWS wallet.
+What it does: Signs and broadcasts a raw unsigned transaction hex blob via MPC 2-of-2 threshold signing.
 Band: broadcast Required inputs:

 • walletName